Breaking News

 Maintaining a larger following distance, when possible, allows more time to react.
 Smooth braking and gradual acceleration can also help reduce abrupt changes in speed.

-Staying within a lane and avoiding sudden movements can contribute to more predictable traffic flow in crowded conditions.
+Also, stay within a lane and avoiding sudden movements.
+This way you can contribute to more predictable traffic flow in congested traffic conditions.

-Transportation safety guidance often emphasizes the value of maintaining space between vehicles in congested traffic.
-Resources from the Commonwealth of Pennsylvania, for example, highlight that increasing following distance provides drivers with more time to detect changes ahead and respond gradually.
+Transportation safety guidance emphasizes the value of maintaining space between vehicles in congested traffic.
+For example, they highlight that increasing following distance provides drivers with more time to detect changes ahead and respond gradually.
 This added space can help reduce the chain effect of sudden braking, especially in dense traffic where conditions can shift quickly.

 How Do Chain-Reaction Crashes Appear in Traffic Reports?

-Chain-reaction crashes are often described as multi-vehicle collisions occurring in congested traffic.
-Reports may mention several vehicles involved within the same lane or across multiple lanes.
+Chain-reaction crashes are described in traffic reports as multi-vehicle collisions occurring in congested traffic.
+These reports may mention several vehicles involved within the same lane or across multiple lanes.

-These incidents are frequently linked to areas where traffic slows suddenly, such as near interchanges or construction zones.
+These incidents are also linked to areas where traffic slows suddenly, such as near interchanges or construction zones.
 Reports may also reference delays extending beyond the immediate crash site.

-Because they involve multiple vehicles, these crashes often affect traffic flow for a longer period of time.
+Since they involve multiple vehicles, these crashes can affect traffic flow for a longer period of time.

 Why do chain-reaction crashes happen so quickly?